Lotec Sirius

 The Lotec Sirius is a sports car built by German automotive company Lotec in 2000.

-It can go from 0-100 km/h in 3.8 seconds.
-Lotec claims a top speed of 400 km/h.
-Only one car is known to have been produced.
+Technical details

+Only one car was produced.
+It had a claimed acceleration rate of 0-100 km/h in 3.8 seconds and a top speed of 430 km/h, although figures were never verified.
+The engine was a twin-turbo V12 sourced from Mercedes-Benz and the chassis made of carbon fibre.